-At BiofeedbackWORKS in Virginia, with the use of quantitative Encephalography (qEEG), we are able to identify and address the core deficits in the brain.
+At BiofeedbackWORKS, with the use of quantitative Encephalography (qEEG), we are able to identify and address the core deficits in the brain.
 We treat the problem – not the diagnosis.

-In addition, we administer the Individual Verbal and Auditory Assessment (IVA) to every client 6-years old and above.
+In addition, we administer the Individual Verbal and Auditory Assessment (IVA) to clients experiencing attentional difficulties.
 This assessment is unique in that it tests both verbal and visual inattention and impulsivity simultaneously.
 We use this measurement to help develop our protocols as well as to assess improvement or changes which are tracked every 20 sessions.

 EEG studies dating back to 1960’s and 1970’s were suggestive of EEG markers associated with ADD/ADHD.
 More recent studies based on qEEG have supported these findings and report that there is often a significant excess of slow brain wave activity in boys with the inattentive form of ADD/ADHD in comparison to normal control individuals.
 In addition, studies show that the excess slow activity (usually dominant theta and/or slow alpha waves) occurred primarily during academic challenges such as reading and drawing and may or may not be present in non-academic tasks.
 This means that many people with attention problems will present with a somewhat normal EEG pattern when resting but they will produce abnormal EEG patterns when they are trying to perform a task.
 You might hear someone say “The harder I try the harder the task becomes and the less successful I am.”
 This dilemma is real and not just an excuse for “laziness” or a lack of desire.
 This is actually a real problem as a result of the way their brain functions.
 As these people try to perform a task the area of the brain responsible for that function shuts down, virtually goes to sleep.
 The wonderful thing is that neurofeedback can teach the individual how to strengthen these areas of the brain and improve functioning.